uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Grace Campbell is an intergenerational Survivor.

-When I was drinking a lot of things happened to me …
-I had to do things and a lot of times I just about got killed and then, I thought it was easy.
+> When I was drinking a lot of things happened to me … I had to do things and a lot of times I just about got killed and then, I thought it was easy.
 Easy drinking, easy to get the way I was living and I didn’t like it.
 I was selling my body and I didn’t like it.
-At the time I didn’t know it but when I look back, some of those creeps I hung with, men and guns and everything, like you know.
+At the time I didn’t know it but when I look back, some of those creeps I hung with, men<!--x-->
+and guns and everything, like you know.
 I was losing my drinking buddies though; they were being murdered and dying.[^134]

 Action is required now to overcome the legacy of residential schools that has played a major role in the over-incarceration of Aboriginal people.

-Call to Action
+#### Call to Action

-30)	 We call upon federal, provincial, and territorial governments to commit to eliminating the overrepresentation of Aboriginal people in custody over the next decade, and to issue detailed annual reports that monitor and evaluate progress in doing so.
+30. We call upon federal, provincial, and territorial governments to commit to eliminating the overrepresentation of Aboriginal people in custody over the next decade, and to issue detailed annual reports that monitor and evaluate progress in doing so.

-Community programs
+### Community programs

 In 1996, Parliament legislated principles that would allow offenders who might otherwise be imprisoned to serve their sentences in the community.
-A centrepiece of these reforms was Section 718.2(e) of the Criminal Code, which instructs judges that “all available sanctions other than imprisonment that are reasonable in the circumstances should be considered for all offenders, with particular attention to the circumstances of aboriginal offenders.”[^135]
+A centrepiece of these reforms was Section 718.2(e) of the _Criminal Code_, which instructs judges that “all available sanctions other than imprisonment that are reasonable in the circumstances should be considered for all offenders, with particular attention to the circumstances of aboriginal offenders.”[^135]

-In 1999, in R.
-v.
-Gladue, the Supreme Court stated that Section 718.2(e) of the Criminal Code was enacted in response to alarming evidence that Aboriginal peoples were incarcerated disproportionately to non-Aboriginal people in Canada.[^136]
+In 1999, in _R. v.
+Gladue_, the Supreme Court stated that Section 718.2(e) of the _Criminal Code_ was enacted in response to alarming evidence that Aboriginal peoples were incarcerated disproportionately to non-Aboriginal people in Canada.[^136]
 The court stressed that this section is a remedial provision, enacted specifically to oblige the judiciary to make special efforts to find reasonable alternatives to imprisonment for Aboriginal offenders and to take into account the background and systemic factors that bring Aboriginal people into contact with the justice system.[^137]

-In some jurisdictions, the Gladue decision has resulted in the production of more extensive pre-sentence, or “Gladue,” reports that detail the background and contextual circumstances of Aboriginal offenders.
+In some jurisdictions, the _Gladue_ decision has resulted in the production of more extensive pre-sentence, or “Gladue,” reports that detail the background and contextual circumstances of Aboriginal offenders.
 These reports help inform judges’ sentencing decisions and are meant to encourage alternative options to incarceration.
 However, bringing these reports to court has not been without difficulty and controversy.
 Some jurisdictions provide few resources for the intensive, specialized, and culturally sensitive work that is necessary to produce an adequate Gladue report, despite the clear mandate given by the Supreme Court.[^138]

 In 2012, the Supreme Court revisited and reaffirmed Gladue.
-In R.
-v.
-Ipeelee, the Supreme Court pointed out that some judges had erred in their application of Gladue by concluding that it did not apply to serious offences or that it required an offender to demonstrate a causal connection between the commission of the crime and the legacy of residential schools or other background or contextual factors that help explain why an Aboriginal offender is before the courts.[^139]
+In _R. v.
+Ipeelee_, the Supreme Court pointed out that some judges had erred in their application of Gladue by concluding that it did not apply to serious offences or that it required an offender to demonstrate a causal connection between the commission of the crime and the legacy of residential<!--x-->
+schools or other background or contextual factors that help explain why an Aboriginal offender is before the courts.[^139]

 Even if excellent Gladue reports were prepared from coast to coast, they would still fail to make a difference in the amount of Aboriginal overrepresentation in the prison system without the addition of realistic alternatives to imprisonment, including adequate resources for intensive community programs that can respond to the conditions that caused Aboriginal offending.

-Call to Action:
+#### Call to Action:

-31)	 We call upon the federal, provincial, and territorial governments to provide sufficient and stable funding to implement and evaluate community sanctions that will provide realistic alternatives to imprisonment for Aboriginal offenders and respond to the underlying causes of offending.
+31. We call upon the federal, provincial, and territorial governments to provide sufficient and stable funding to implement and evaluate community sanctions that will provide realistic alternatives to imprisonment for Aboriginal offenders and respond to the underlying causes of offending.

 A failure to provide sufficient and stable resources for the community and treatment programs that are necessary to implement Gladue and Ipeelee helps explain why those decisions have not slowed increasing Aboriginal overrepresentation in prison.
 In addition to these significant challenges, there are now new barriers to implementing effective and just alternative sentences for Aboriginal offenders.

-Mandatory minimum sentences
+### Mandatory minimum sentences

 One of the most dramatic examples of the trend towards mandatory minimum sentence is the Safe Streets and Communities Act (Bill C-10), which came into force in 2012.
 The Act specifies minimum sentences that judges must impose for certain crimes.
 As a result of the new legislation, certain offences are no longer eligible for a conditional sentence.[^140]

-Bill C-10 and other similar Criminal Code amendments have undermined the 1996 reforms that required judges to consider all reasonable alternatives to imprisonment, with particular attention to the circumstances of Aboriginal offenders.
+Bill C-10 and other similar _Criminal Code_ amendments have undermined the 1996 reforms that required judges to consider all reasonable alternatives to imprisonment, with particular attention to the circumstances of Aboriginal offenders.
 The Commission believes that the recent introduction of mandatory minimum sentences and restrictions on conditional sentences will increase Aboriginal overrepresentation in prison.
 Such developments are preventing judges from implementing community sanctions even when they are consistent with the safety of the community and even when they have a much greater potential than imprisonment to respond to the intergenerational legacy of residential schools that often results in offences by Aboriginal persons.[^141]
-Call to Action
+#### Call to Action

-32)	 We call upon the federal government to amend the Criminal Code to allow trial judges, upon giving reasons, to depart from mandatory minimum sentences and restrictions on the use of conditional sentences.
+32. We call upon the federal government to amend the _Criminal Code_ to allow trial judges, upon giving reasons, to depart from mandatory minimum sentences and restrictions on the use of conditional sentences.

-Offenders with fasd
+### Offenders with FASD

 There is another link between the substance abuse that has plagued many residential school Survivors and the over-incarceration of Aboriginal people.
-Fetal alcohol spectrum disorder (fasd) is a permanent brain injury caused when a woman’s consumption of alcohol during pregnancy affects her fetus.
+Fetal alcohol spectrum disorder (FASD) is a permanent brain injury caused when a woman’s consumption of alcohol during pregnancy affects her fetus.
-The disabilities associated with fasd include memory impairments, problems with judgment and abstract reasoning, and poor adaptive functioning.[^142]
+The disabilities associated with FASD include memory impairments, problems with judgment and abstract reasoning, and poor adaptive functioning.[^142]
 It is a debilitating cognitive impairment, which children must live with for the rest of their lives, through no fault of their own.
-A study done for the Aboriginal Healing Foundation drew links among the intergenerational trauma of residential schools, alcohol addictions, and fasd.[^143]
+A study done for the Aboriginal Healing Foundation drew links among the intergenerational trauma of residential schools, alcohol addictions, and FASD.[^143]
 The study concluded that the “residential school system contributed to the central risk factor involved, substance abuse, but also to factors shown to be linked to alcohol abuse, such as child and adult physical, emotional and sexual abuse, mental health problems and family dysfunction.”[^144]

-About 1% of Canadian children are born with some form of disability related to prenatal alcohol consumption, but estimates from Canada and the United States suggest that 15% to 20% of prisoners have fasd.[^145]
+About 1% of Canadian children are born with some form of disability related to prenatal alcohol consumption, but estimates from Canada and the United States suggest that 15% to 20% of prisoners have FASD.[^145]
-A recent Canadian study found that offenders with fasd had much higher rates of criminal involvement than those without fasd, including more juvenile and adult convictions.[^146]
+A recent Canadian study found that offenders with FASD had much higher rates of criminal involvement than those without FASD, including more juvenile and adult convictions.[^146]
-The Commission believes there is a need to take urgent measures both to prevent fasd and to better manage its harmful consequences.
+The Commission believes there is a need to take urgent measures both to prevent FASD and to better manage its harmful consequences.
-There is a clear need in Aboriginal communities for more programming that addresses the problems of addiction and fasd.
+There is a clear need in Aboriginal communities for more programming that addresses the problems of addiction and FASD.

-Call to Action
+#### Call to Action

-33)	 We call upon the federal, provincial, and territorial governments to recognize as a high priority the need to address and prevent Fetal Alcohol Spectrum Disorder (fasd), and to develop, in collaboration with Aboriginal people, fasd preventive programs that can be delivered in a culturally appropriate manner.
+33. We call upon the federal, provincial, and territorial governments to recognize as a high priority the need to address and prevent Fetal Alcohol Spectrum Disorder (FASD), and to develop, in collaboration with Aboriginal people, FASD preventive programs that can be delivered in a culturally appropriate manner.

-It is challenging for courts to deal with offenders with fasd, because obtaining an official diagnosis entails a long and costly process of multidisciplinary referrals.
+It is challenging for courts to deal with offenders with FASD, because obtaining an official diagnosis entails a long and costly process of multidisciplinary referrals.
-Even if trial judges have been educated about the symptoms of fasd, they are generally unable to take notice of fasd without evidence of a diagnosis.[^147]
+Even if trial judges have been educated about the symptoms of FASD, they are generally unable to take notice of FASD without evidence of a diagnosis.[^147]
-Clearly, better diagnostic tools are needed, accompanied by sufficient resources for intensive community programs as realistic alternatives to jail and as support for people living with fasd to avoid repeated conflicts with the law.
+Clearly, better diagnostic tools are<!--x-->
+needed, accompanied by sufficient resources for intensive community programs as realistic alternatives to jail and as support for people living with FASD to avoid repeated conflicts with the law.

-The recent enactment of mandatory minimum sentences for some offences further complicates the situation of offenders with fasd because it denies judges the flexibility to consider individual circumstances in their sentencing.
+The recent enactment of mandatory minimum sentences for some offences further complicates the situation of offenders with FASD because it denies judges the flexibility to consider individual circumstances in their sentencing.
-There is a danger that prison will be used unnecessarily as another expensive crisis intervention for Aboriginal offenders with fasd, even though culturally appropriate supports in the community could often be a more appropriate approach.[^148]
+There is a danger that prison will be used unnecessarily as another expensive crisis intervention for Aboriginal offenders with FASD, even though culturally appropriate supports in the community could often be a more appropriate approach.[^148]
-As well as amending mandatory minimum sentencing laws, the federal government can do much more to tailor correctional and parole resources to facilitate the reintegration of offenders with fasd into their communities.
+As well as amending mandatory minimum sentencing laws, the federal government can do much more to tailor correctional and parole resources to facilitate the reintegration of offenders with FASD into their communities.

-Call to Action
+#### Call to Action

-34)	 We call upon the governments of Canada, the provinces, and territories to undertake reforms to the criminal justice system to better address the needs of offenders with Fetal Alcohol Spectrum Disorder (fasd), including:
+34. We call upon the governments of Canada, the provinces, and territories to undertake reforms to the criminal justice system to better address the needs of offenders with Fetal Alcohol Spectrum Disorder (FASD), including:

-i.
-Providing increased community resources and powers for courts to ensure that fasd is properly diagnosed, and that appropriate community supports are in place for those with fasd.
+    1. Providing increased community resources and powers for courts to ensure that FASD is properly diagnosed, and that appropriate community supports are in place for those with FASD.

-ii.
-Enacting statutory exemptions from mandatory minimum sentences of imprisonment for offenders affected by fasd.
+    2. Enacting statutory exemptions from mandatory minimum sentences of imprisonment for offenders affected by FASD.

-iii.
-Providing community, correctional, and parole resources to maximize the ability of people with fasd to live in the community.
+    3. Providing community, correctional, and parole resources to maximize the ability of people with FASD to live in the community.

-iv.
-Adopting appropriate evaluation mechanisms to measure the effectiveness of such programs and ensure community safety.
+    4. Adopting appropriate evaluation mechanisms to measure the effectiveness of such programs and ensure community safety.

-Cultural services in prisons and jails
+### Cultural services in prisons and jails

 Studies based on interviews with Aboriginal inmates have confirmed that Aboriginal culture and spirituality can contribute to the healing of the inmates, to increased self-esteem, and to positive changes in lifestyle that make release and reintegration a real possibility.[^149]
 Research suggests that recidivism rates for Aboriginal offenders who had participated in spiritual activities (such as sweat lodge ceremonies) were lower than for those who had not.[^150]

 However, Aboriginal people receive few services in provincial correctional facilities that are designed for those serving sentences of two years less a day or are awaiting trial.
-Only
+Only<!--x-->
-a few provinces, such as British Columbia, have Aboriginal justice strategies that include cultural awareness training for officials and contracting with Aboriginal communities to provide spiritual leadership, counselling, and cultural programming for prisoners.
+a few provinces, such as British Columbia, have Aboriginal justice strategies that include cultural awareness training for officials and contracting with Aboriginal communities to provide spiritual leadership, counselling, and cultural programming for prisoners.[^151]
-151

 The need for cultural programs in jail was expressed by a former residential school student who was an inmate at a correctional facility in Yellowknife.
 The Survivor told the Commission, “It would be nice if our own people would come in here and teach us about life …